Autonomous Electric Transit Vehicles Pilot

 It's been advised that I revisit my question.
 I do not like these vehicles on 19th Street.
 This is not a "small backroad."
 It's a major entrance / exit to Golden.
 The arrival of EasyMile has noticeably and negatively impacted the traffic trying to get out of Golden.
 I am frequently late to work because of EasyMile.
 Having to accommodate for a driverless vehicle moving at a snails pace is a nuisance.
 I often pass cars on my bike now when I ride up to Lookout.
 Please get these things off of 19th Street.

-dan asked over 2 years ago
+dan asked about 3 years ago

 Thank you for your input.
 We understand that the driverless vehicles in this initial pilot project are slow, and may add a minute or two of commute time along that short stretch of 19th Street in particular, but their operation on city streets is key to acquiring the needed data for this study.
 In addition, this route takes students from the graduate student housing area at Mines Park across Highway 6 to the heart of the Mines campus, providing useful transit service.
 It should also be mentioned that these specific autonomous vehicles are able to operate legally on city streets, and are licensed by the State of Colorado and the federal government to do so.
 We will pass on your feedback to the operators of the service.